Mohit-robo/end-to-end-deployment/README.md

 Run the ```template.py``` script to automatically create all the required files and folders.
 Refer to all the files from this repo and test the files individually.

+#### **MLFlow Integration: A Tool for Managing the Machine Learning Lifecycle**

+This project leverages MLFlow integrated with DagsHub for efficient experiment tracking, model versioning, and collaboration.
+By using DagsHub as the remote repository for MLFlow artifacts, you can seamlessly track your experiments, store model artifacts, and visualize performance metrics all in one place.
+This integration ensures that every aspect of your machine learning pipeline is version-controlled and easily accessible, enhancing reproducibility and collaboration within the team.

+Once you set up DagsHub profile, link your current github repo to DagsHub.
+In the `wasteDetection/constant/training_pipeline/__init__.py` change the `GITHUB_USER_NAME`, `GITHUB_REPO_NAME` and `MLFLOW_TRACKING_URI`.

 #### **Model Training**

 Refer to this [file](wasteDetection/constant/training_pipeline/__init__.py), this contains the configs.